Important Notice: Deposit & Tuition Payments

 Note that the Financial Aid agreement is a legal document committing the student to full payment for the program regardless of student attendance.
 If you are not certain you will attend the program, signing this document may not be a good idea.

-WHAT MY TUITION COVERS
+WHAT YOUR TUITION COVERS

 YOUR TUITION COVERS: